Technology today is constantly under development and tech start-ups, as well as industry giants, are constantly breaking new ground.

 Now that we’re clued up on what multiplayer is, let’s take a look at Music/Rhythm games and how far multiplayer music making has come.

 Hopefully, most people reading this have played or at least heard of the video game series Guitar Hero.
-A video game series which, with a physical guitar, you could strum coloured buttons on the neck of your guitar in time to colourful blocks on your TV screen which represented notes in real songs that had you jamming like you were Jimmy Hendrix.
+A video game series in which, with a physical guitar, you strum coloured buttons on the neck of your guitar in time to colourful blocks on your TV screen which represented notes in real songs that had you jamming like you were Jimi Hendrix.
 As you progressed through the game, you were rewarded with unlockable features in the shape of new characters, guitar skins and songs.